alexhaydock/zfs-on-wsl/README.md

 # ZFS-on-WSL 🐧🪟

+**Note:** _There is a slightly more detailed version of this README available [as a blog post on my site now](https://blog.infected.systems/posts/2024-11-24-zfs-on-wsl/)_.

 ZFS?
 In my WSL? ...
 It's more likely than you think.

 This is a set of scripts and methods intended to allow the use of ZFS on WSL2 by building a custom kernel along with the relevant userspace utilities.